 Hotel pricing is heavily influenced by consumer behaviour.
 As a revenue manager, there are various factors that have to be considered when deciding the distribution strategy.

 Today, guests are opting more for online reservations for two primary reasons.
 One, growth in both internet and mobile penetration has made online bookings an easy and convenient reservation method.
 Two, competition in the industry has created an environment for discounted pricing that consumers can easily avail.
-In order to appeal to this segment, revenue mangers must adopt dynamic rate management techniques.
+In order to appeal to this segment, revenue managers must adopt dynamic rate management techniques.
 Good budgeting is the foundation for great rate management.
 Integrating positioning, market segmentation, rate parity along with the assumption of demand period components, can provide the opportunity to establish a realistic revenue goal.

-Many a times, the budgeting process is based on increasing revenues by a certain percentage, year on year.
+Many a time, the budgeting process is based on increasing revenues by a certain percentage, year on year.
 That approach leads to disaster because many factors, including global and economic conditions, need to be considered to accurately project revenues and expenses.
-An approach that encompasses positioning, collaboration, market segmentation and proper rate establishment combined with well-founded budgeting to evaluate each guest, will allow the revenue manager to generate results that create best daily revenues for both a short term and long term pay-off.
+An approach that encompasses positioning, collaboration, market segmentation and proper rate establishment combined with well-founded budgeting to evaluate each guest, will allow the revenue manager to generate results that create best daily revenues for both a short term and long term payoff.

 What is dynamic pricing?

 It is a price-to-market technique where rates are adjusted based on the demand and supply pattern.
-In India we see this model already functional in the airline sector.
+In India, we see this model already functional in the airline sector.
 Flight ticket prices fluctuate depending on the number of seats sold on a specific flight.
 That’s why ticket prices rise closer to the date of departure.

 Why hotels should adopt a dynamic pricing strategy?